arvidn/libtorrent/docs/manual.rst

 the `save_resume_data_alert`_ though.
 There's no need to pause when saving intermittent resume data.

 .. warning:: If you pause every torrent individually instead of pausing the session, every torrent
 	will have its paused state saved in the resume data!
+The paused state can however be overridden when loading the resume data.

 .. warning:: The resume data contains the modification timestamps for all files.
 If one file has
 	been modified when the torrent is added again, the will be rechecked.
 When shutting down, make